Shridhar Sathe: Illness and death

 In addition to growing up without ready access to clean water, Sathe was a smoker from the time he was 14 until the time he was 49.
 In 2012, Sathe was first hospitalized with mouth cancer and a subsequent heart attack.
 He survived the illnesses, only to have them both recur in 2016.

 Sathe died in 2019 of bile duct cancer.
 After his death, there were confirmed cases of cancer among professors who had never smoked and who had worked in the same building, and floor, Sathe worked in at Florida State University.
-An environmental health investigation is ongoing.
+An environmental health investigation concluded that no evidence of abnormal exposure to chemicals was found.